phptuts/codingwithnoah/arduino-setup/index.md

 25) Repeat steps 12 & 13 with the zip file you downloaded.

+**If you are in the class go ahead and skip to step 43.**  The wifi chip is going to get it's own course and you won't do deal with this for a while.

 ### Setting up the ESP-8266 chip with the Arduino ide.

 26) Go to Arduino IDE -> Arduino -> Preferences